-Above we've defined the various binary file formats of the databases that make up the Unchained Index as well as a number of algorithms used to read and query the index.
+Above, we defined the various binary file formats of the databases that make up the Unchained Index, as well as a number of algorithms used to read and query the index.

-In this section we describe the algorithms used to create and publish the index.
-We start with a discussion of the primary data structure in the index: the AppearanceRecprd.
-We then proceed to discuss how we extract appearances from the blockchain data.
-We conclude by justifying a few engineering decisions we've made that were forced upon us due to our desire to preserve data immutability, reproducibility, and content-addressability.
+In this section, we describe the algorithms used to create and publish the index itself.
+We start with a discussion of the primary data structure in the index: the AppearanceRecord.
+We then proceed to discuss how we extract appearances from the raw blockchain data.
+We conclude by justifying a few engineering decisions we've made that were forced upon us due to our desire to preserve data immutability, preserve reproducibility, and take advantage of content addressability stores such as IPFS.